ErikThorsell/bump-semver-using-conventional-commits/README.md

 automatically tag your new commit.
 I have created [a sample
 project](https://github.com/ErikThorsell/conventional_semver-test) where I
-show how to use the tool in a GitHub Workflow, for for validating PRs and for tagging new commits on `main`.
+show how to use the tool in a GitHub Workflow, both for validating PRs and for tagging new commits on `main`.